danh21/8051_Basic_Projects_ASM/README.md

     - div_frequency: uses button to control to divide frequency, mode 0 -> 4 correspond to 10KHz -> 625Hz.

     - matrix_led: scans led matrix 8x8 to display character.

+    - calculator: calculates sum of 2 numbers and displays on led 7-segment (SW7-SW4 is first number and SW3-SW0 is second number).